yaoppeng/TopoClassification/README.md

 # TopoClassification

-PyTorch implementation of the paper: PHG-Net: Persistent Homology Guided Medical Image Classification.
-(WACV 2024 first round acceptance).
+PyTorch implementation of the paper: 'PHG-Net: Persistent Homology Guided Medical Image Classification' (Accepted in the first round of WACV 2024).

 This repo is still messy.
 I will make it more readable and provide more detailed docs. （too busy recently)